dyrector-io/dyrectorio/CONTRIBUTING.md

 PR titles must follow the conventional commit guidelines.

 Release: a release commit is made to develop, package versions are bumped, develop is fast-forward merged into main.
-Hotfix: in rare occassions, a hotfix/\*\* branch is created from main and the PR targets the main branch, develop must be rebased to main -- using rebase-onto.
+Hotfix: in rare occasions, a hotfix/\*\* branch is created from main and the PR targets the main branch, develop must be rebased to main -- using rebase-onto.

 ## Submit a Pull Request